 ID Mitigation PA-3.01 Riparian Buffers shall be a minimum of 30m and increase in size based on slope of land entering waterway.
-(See Riparian Buffer Table in CEnvPP) Within these buffers shrub and herbaceous understory vegetation will be maintained along with trees that do not violate Manitoba Hydro Vegetation Clearance Requirements.
+(See Riparian Bufffer Table in CEnvPP) Within these buffers shrub and herbaceous understory vegetation will be maintained along with trees that do not violate Manitoba Hydro Vegetation Clearance Requirements.
 PA-3.02 Access to clearing areas will utilize existing roads and trails to the extent possible.
 PA-3.03 All clearing and construction equipment is to remain within the bounds of access routes and the Project footprint identified.
 PA-3.04 Areas identified for selective clearing (e.g., buffer zones, sensitive sites) will be flagged prior to clearing.
 PA-3.05 Chipped or mulched material may be collected for use in construction areas and sediment/erosion control.
-PA-3.07 Cleared trees and woody debris will not be pushed into or adjacent to standing timber, wetlands or waterbodies.
-PA-3.08 Clearing activities will be carried out in accordance with contract specifications.
-PA-3.09 Clearing and disturbance and equipment use will be limited to the project footprint and associated access routes.
-PA-3.10 Clearing shall not be permitted within established setbacks for bird nesting and rearing during established timing windows.
-Clearing shall avoid the sensitive breeding period for birds between April 1 and August 31 of any construction year.
-PA-3.11 Clearing within environmentally sensitive areas, not designated for organic removal will be carried out in a manner that minimizes disturbance to existing organic soil layer.
-PA-3.12 PA-3.13 Construction vehicles, machinery and heavy equipment will not be permitted in designated machine- free zones except at designated crossings.
+PA-3.07 Cleared trees and woody debris will not be pushed into or adjacent to standing timber, wetlands or DA 2.09 WaterDooles.
+PA-3.06 PA-3.09 Clearing and disturbance and equipment use will be limited to the project footprint and associated DA 2 10 access routes.
+PA-3.10 Clearing is allowed only within the Reduced Risk Time Period for Wildlife illustrated in Appendix D. If required DA_3 11 Clearing within environmentally consitive areas, not designated for organic removal will be carried out FA-3.11 in a manner that minimizes disturbance to existing organic soil laver.
+PA-3.12 Construction vehicles where possible will be wide-tracked or equipped with high floatation tires to minimize rutting and limit damage and compaction to surface soils.
+PA-3.13 Construction vehicles, machinery and heavy equipment will not be permitted in designated machine- free zones except at designated crossings.
 PA-3.14 Danger trees will be flagged/marked for removal using methods that do not damage soils and adjacent vegetation.
-PA-3.16 In locations where grubbing and vegetation stripping is not required, existing low growth vegetation such as grasses, forbs and shrubs will be maintained to the extent possible; disturbance to roots and adjacent soils will be minimized.
-PA-3.17 Machine clearing will remove trees and brush with minimal disturbance to existing organic soil layer using a shear blade "V" or "K-G" type blades, feller-bunchers, hydro ax and other means approved by the Senior Enviornmental Assessment Officer.
+PA-3.15 During clearing Environmentally sensitive sites, along the right of way will be clearly identified by signage or flagging PA-3.16 In locations where grubbing and vegetation stripping is not required, existing low growth vegetation such as grasses, fords and shruds will be maintained to the extent possible; disturbance to roots and DA_3 17 Augulent soils will be minimized.
+Machine clearing will remove trees and brush with minimal disturbance to existing organic soil layer FA-3.17 using a shear blade "V" or "K-G" type blades feller-bunchers, bydro av and other means approved by the Senior Enviornmental Assessment Officer.
 PA-3.18 Property limits, right-of-way boundaries, buffers and sensitive areas (where applicable) will be clearly marked with stakes and/or flagging tape prior to clearing.
 PA-3.19 Selective clearing will be carried out in erosion prone areas.
 Low ground disturbance methods will be employed to minimize soil disturbance.
 PA-3.20 Slash piles will be placed at least 15 m from forest stands.
 PA-3.21 Slash piles will not be placed on the surface of frozen waterbodies and will not be located within established setbacks from waterbodies or within the ordinary high water mark.